Food Waste

 Food Waste FAQs

-2. When full, remove the liner, tie the top and put it in your outdoor caddy
+A. Put a liner in your kitchen caddy then put your food waste in it.
+When it is full, remove the liner, tie the top and put it in your outdoor caddy for collection.

 Q. How many caddy liners will I be given?